-You might think of super cropping as the opposite of LST in that it features strategically executed “high stress,” rather than sustained forms of minimal stress.
-This method uses targeted stress to encourage cannabis plants to produce the cannabinoids and terpenes they develop for protection.
+You might think of super cropping as the opposite of LST in that it features strategically executed forms of “high stress,” rather than sustained forms of minimal stress.
+This method uses targeted stress to encourage cannabis plants to produce more of the cannabinoids and terpenes they develop for protection.

 Strategically planned and executed stress on the plant is intended to initiate a defensive reaction, thereby increasing the plant’s cannabinoid and terpene production.
 This type of sustained stress is usually achieved by pinching targeted areas of the stems and tying them down.
-When growers accidentally apply too much stress, they typically apply duct tape to help the plant heal.
+When growers accidentally apply too much stress, they typically apply duct tape to the damaged area to help the plant heal.

 Screen of Green (SCROG)

 The Screen of Green (SCROG) method uses LST or Super Cropping to inhibit vertical growth of the cannabis plant by encouraging horizontal growth.
 This is done by forcing the plants to grow through a suspended horizontal screen.
 As the crop stems spread laterally across the screen, colas form in otherwise dormant areas of the stem.
 This technique is used where local laws limit the amount of plants that can be cultivated at one given point, allowing growers to make use of a larger amount of area.